Septic Tank Service and Repair in Ocala, FL

 Who handles the permit and the work in Ocala?

-The licensed contractor you are matched with.
+The licensed contractor we send your request to.
 They handle the FDEP OSTDS permit, the soil and site evaluation, and the installation.
-Marion County Septic is a free matching service and does not perform septic work.
+Marion County Septic is a free referral service and does not perform septic work.